Michael at the First Communion retreat, looking thoughtful.

 Michael, at the retreat

-There was no accusation in his voice.
-Just confusion — and something underneath the confusion that was harder to name.
+He brought it up again that afternoon.
+There was no accusation in his voice — just something close to disbelief that we had simply chosen not to.
 By the end of the day he told me he felt ashamed that we had shown up empty-handed.

 That was exactly how I felt.